Abdurrahman Wahid: 1999 elections and MPR General Session

 In June 1999, Abdurrahman's PKB entered the legislative elections.
 The PKB won 12% of the votes with Megawati's PDI-P winning the legislative elections with 33% of the votes.
 With her party decisively winning the legislative elections, Megawati expected to win the presidency against Habibie at the MPR General Session.
 However, the PDI-P did not have complete majority and formed a loose alliance with the PKB.
 In July, however, Amien Rais would form the Central Axis, a coalition of Muslim parties.
 The Central Axis then began to consider nominating Abdurrahman as a third candidate in the presidential race and the PKB's commitment towards PDI-P began to waver.

 In October 1999, the MPR convened and Abdurrahman threw his support behind Amien, who was elected as the chairman of the MPR.
 On 7 October 1999, Amien and the Central Axis, who now had the PKB on their side, officially nominated Abdurrahman as a presidential candidate.
 On 19 October 1999, the MPR rejected Habibie's accountability speech and Habibie withdrew from the presidential race.
 In the hours that followed, Akbar Tanjung, chairman of Golkar and head of the People's Representative Council (DPR) made it clear that Golkar would support Abdurrahman in his bid for the presidency.
 On 20 October 1999, the MPR convened and began voting for a new president.
 Abdurrahman Wahid was elected as Indonesia's fourth president with 373 votes to Megawati's 313 votes.

 Displeased that their candidate had not won the presidency, Megawati's supporters began to riot.
 Abdurrahman realized that for this to stop, Megawati had to be elected as vice president.
 After convincing General Wiranto not to contest vice presidential elections and getting the PKB to endorse Megawati, Abdurrahman Wahid persuaded the demoralized Megawati to stand.
-On 21 October 1999, Megawati defeated the PPP's Hamzah Haz and was inaugurated as vice president.
+On 21 October 1999, Megawati defeated Hamzah Haz of the PPP by 396 votes to 284, and was inaugurated as vice president.